mazhuowen/LeetCode/其他/#843 Guess the Word.md

-Note:  Any solutions that attempt to circumvent the judge will result in disqualification.
+**Note**:  Any solutions that attempt to circumvent the judge will result in disqualification.